 Antony & Cleopatra, a TV production directed by John Scoffield and with Patrick Stewart as Enobarbus.

 Antony and Cleopatra, starring Timothy Dalton as Antony and Lynn Redgrave as Cleopatra.

-Rome, 2005, a joint venture between HBO and BBC, and RAI of Italy.
-James Purefoy plays Antony, and gives us the pleasure of great acting (he’s a Royal Shakespeare Company actor in addition to his film and TV work).
+Rome, a joint venture between HBO, the BBC, and RAI of Italy.
+James Purefoy plays Antony and gives us the pleasure of his great acting (he’s a Royal Shakespeare Company actor in addition to his film and TV work).

 These pages contain some absolutely gorgeous facsimiles of the play in its original folio forms, with dates attached to each respective folio.

 Jan de Bray, a Dutch artist living in the 17th century, painted Banquet of Antony and Cleopatra in 1669.
 It’s now exhibited by the National Gallery of Art.